 Anaheim, California has a multitude of colleges and technical training institutes and one unaccredited online university.
 However due to its proximity to Los Angeles and Santa Ana, it is within range of many larger and more well-known schools such as the University of Southern California.

 Where To Live In Anaheim

 Anaheim, CA can be an expensive place to live.
-Average prices for homes and townhouses ranges from $700,000 to $450,000 while a mobile home costs between $30,000 and $40,000.
+Average prices for homes and townhouses ranges from $400,000 to $750,000 while a mobile home costs between $30,000 and $40,000.
 To rent an apartment the average cost per month is between $1,000 to $2,000.
-The average cost of a condo or townhome here is similar to the price range you will find for Toronto Annex real estate properties.
+The average cost of a condo or townhome here is similar to the price range you will find in many large urban cities.

 Anaheim, California is part of the large urban sprawl around Los Angeles, so the city limits are less of a transition between the city and the country and more of a border dividing it from surrounding cities, especially in West Anaheim, a series of neighborhoods that was established in the 1950s.

 The eastern side of the city features the neighborhood of Anaheim Hills, an extremely exclusive and expensive planned community in which many well known actors, sports stars, and businesspeople have homes.

 The area around the Angels Stadium is a newly revamped residential area known as the Platinum Triangle which consists of modern condos and apartments in various stages of renovation and construction.